• Skip to primary navigation

 Tweet

-slow cooker zuppa toscana image
+A bowl of slow cooker zuppa toscana soup.

 Want to make it ASAP instead of the crockpot?
 Click here for the stovetop version of Whole30 Zuppa Toscana!